reciperium/temporis/README.md

 ## Why?

-A pomodoro application can help you switch between focus mode, where you can explore a single idea in depth, and diffusion mode, where you can let your mind wonder around, and subconsciously explore other ideas, avoiding the [Einstellung effect](https://en.wikipedia.org/wiki/Einstellung_effect).
+A pomodoro application can help you switch between focus mode, where you can explore a single idea in depth, and diffused mode, where you can let your mind wonder around, and subconsciously explore other ideas, avoiding the [Einstellung effect](https://en.wikipedia.org/wiki/Einstellung_effect).
 Furthermore, clear breaks give you space to stretch, move and hydrate.